Can You Put a Dogs on The Trampoline?

 Signs of Nervousness in Dogs

-There are a few things to look for when trying to determine if your dog is nervous.
+There are a few things to look for when trying to determine if your dogs on the trampoline are nervous.
 Excessive chewing or licking can be a sign that your dog is feeling anxious.
 If they start trying to escape the backyard or if they start chasing their tail, these can also be signs of nervousness.
-If your dog starts shivering or growling out of character, these may be additional signs that something is wrong.
+If your dogs on the trampoline start shivering or growling out of character, these may be additional signs that something is wrong.
 And if you notice any of these behaviors in your dog, it’s important to take them to the vet to rule out any medical causes.
 Pacing and panting are also common signs of anxiety in dogs, so if you notice your dog doing either of these things, it’s worth investigating further.
 Signs of nervousness in dogs can vary, but if you’re concerned about your dog’s behavior, it’s always best to avoid caution and consult with a professional.

 If you see most of these signs around trampolines, then it’s because your dog is nervous or scared.
 But, if you can’t see these emotions coming through in their body language, then there’s another explanation for why they’re acting this way.